andre-urbani/project-1/README.md

 ### Challenges

 - Programming the aliens to move in formation, even when aliens are destroyed and removed from the grid, without affecting the overall structure
-- Hit detection adnd successfully identifying when the laster hits the alien and therefore destroys the alien, removing it from the grid
+- Hit detection and successfully identifying when the laster hits the alien and therefore destroys the alien, removing it from the grid